kevinsogo/compgen/README.md

 However, there are a couple of constraints:

 - As above, the import line has to be exactly `from compgen.checkers import *`.
-- Here, the first line should be the exact same future import statement.
+- You *must* write the exact same future import statement in the first line, for all checkers.

 Both are due to technical reasons arising from the constraints of the judging platforms we're using.
 Please just follow them.